Squelsh84/milestone-UFO/README.md

 •	[JQuery](https://jquery.com/) to simplify the JavaScript.

+•	[Crossfilter] The graphs and charts on the dashboard are all linked using crossfilter, which manages the data behind the graphs and charts, allowing interaction with coordinated views and functioning.
+It synchronises all the charts when used.

+•	[DC.js]() The dashboard uses DC.js for data visualisation and analysis.

+•	[D3.js] The D3.js library allows manipulation of elements on the dashboard in the context of the dataset.
 •	Google Chrome developer tools.

 •	Bash / Ubuntu to commit my project and to push it to Github.

-•	[Github](https://github.com/) for version control and for users to view the deployed version of the website.
+•	[Git](https://github.com/) for version control and for users to view the deployed version of the website.

 ## Testing